Cuomo set to earn $5M from book on COVID-19 crisis

 Azzopardi has repeatedly said that state employees who helped with the book did so on their own time in a “volunteer” capacity.

-The Democrat has also been criticized by some over his administration’s decision to withhold data on COVID-19 deaths among nursing home patients for several months during the period when the book was being finalized and sold.
+The Democrat has also been criticized by some over his administration’s decision to withhold data on COVID-19 deaths among nursing home patients for months as the book was being finalized and sold.

+Critics say the administration was purposely obscuring the true death toll to boost the governor’s image and mute criticism that Cuomo hadn’t done enough to protect nursing home residents.
+Cuomo often used the smaller death toll to argue that New York lost far fewer nursing home residents than other states, based on a percentage of overall deaths.

 Sochie Nnaemeka, state director of the Working Families Party, a liberal group that has clashed often with Cuomo over policy, said the revelation about his book payday showed he was “unfit to lead.”